This post may contain affiliate links. Please read our disclosure policy.

 How to Make Mint Chocolate Chip Cookies

-1. Make The Flour Mixture: Whisk together the flour, baking powder, and cornstarch.
+1. Mix the dry ingredients: Whisk together the flour, baking powder, and cornstarch.
 Set aside.

-5. Bake: Bake at 325 degrees Fahrenheit for 9-10 minutes, or until the edges are lightly golden and the tops look a bit soft.
+7. Bake: Bake 9-10 minutes until the edges are lightly golden and the centers still look soft.
+Let cool on a wire rack before serving.

 Frequently Asked Questions